Is A Painless Root Canal Possible?

 Root canal therapy is highly successful and has more than a 95% success rate.
 Many teeth repaired with a root canal can last a lifetime.

 Most root canals are performed to relieve the pain of toothaches caused by pulpal inflammation or infection.
-With modern techniques and anesthetics, most patients report that they do not feel any pain once the procedure is underway.
+With modern techniques, materials, and anesthetics, most patients report that they do not feel any pain once the procedure is underway.
 Root canal procedures have the reputation of being painful.
 Usually most patients report that the procedure itself is no more painful than having a routine filling placed.

 Your tooth may continue to feel slightly different from your other teeth for some time after your root canal treatment is completed.
 However, if you have severe pain or pressure or pain that lasts more than a few days, call your dentist.